1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 First, a simple question?

-To those publishers with more than a million impressions per month, have you ever considered to sign up for an ad server, especially Google Ad Manager?
+To those publishers with more than a million impressions per month, have you ever considered signing up for an ad server, especially Google Ad Manager?
 If not, then it’s high time to move beyond AdSense and get Google’s ad server account for your website.

-Although there are several ad servers available in the market, Google provides one of the most powerful ad servers i.e. DoubleClick for Publishers, for free to help publishers manage ad inventories and grow their ad revenue.
-Here’s a list of advantages DFP offers to its publishing partners:
+Although several ad servers are available in the market, Google provides one of the most powerful ad servers, i.e., Ad Manager, for free to help publishers manage ad inventories and grow their ad revenue.
+Here’s a list of advantages it offers to the publishing partners:

-• Google offers a free version of its ad server ( i.e. Google Ad Manager Small Business) to publishers who attract a minimum of 200,000 monthly impressions (there’s no standard number from Google, we took it from our personal experience) to their websites.
-However, if the number of monthly impressions exceeds 90 million, then the publisher needs to buy the Premium version of DoubleClick for Publishers.
+• Google offers a free version of its ad server (i.e., Google Ad Manager Small Business) to publishers who attract a minimum of 200,000 monthly impressions (no standard number from Google, we took it from our personal experience) to their websites.
+However, if the number of monthly impressions exceeds 90 million, then the publisher needs to buy the premium version.

-• Since Ad Manager is one of the native products of Google, it requires less coding and can be easily integrated with Google AdSense or AdX in comparison to other ad servers like Epom, OpenX, etc.
+• Since Ad Manager is one of the native products of Google, it requires less coding and can be easily integrated with Google AdSense or AdX compared to other ad servers like Epom, OpenX, etc.

-• Google DFP comes with enhanced malware detection capabilities and strict advertising policies.
-With the help of Google Anti-Malvertising, publishers can easily obstruct bad ads or report against malware.
+• Google’s ad server has enhanced malware detection capabilities and strict advertising policies.
+With the help of Google’s anti-malvertising features, publishers can easily obstruct bad ads or report malware.

 • Sign in to Google Ad Manager.